Collective coupling of driven multilevel atoms and its effect on four-wave mixing: Introduction

-We present here a systematic approach for describing the interplay between collective and coherent effects in atomic media.
-For this, we consider an ensemble of multi-level atoms driven by arbitrary laser fields.
-The dynamical equations describing this system are a generalization of those obtained in Ref.~\cite{PhysRevA.2.883} for incorporating non-linear optical processes.
+The dynamical equations describing the atomic and electromagnetic field operators are obtained as a driven and multi-level generalization of~Ref.~\cite{Lehmberg_1970}, that can readily incorporate non-linear optical processes.
 As a specific example, we consider the case of two four-level atoms driven by pump lasers.
-This case provides the basic ingredients needed to describe non-linear and collective effects in non-dilute atomic clouds, where pair-wise interactions become prominent.
-The pump fields are shown to induce both inter- and intra-atomic coherences.
-Intra-atomic coherences lead to interference between the excitation pathways of individual atoms.
-Inter-atomic coherences, in turn, extend this effect to collective pathways created from the interaction between different atoms.
-We show that these collective pathways manifest as a self-seeding effect, an apparent line-splitting in the atomic transitions and a change in frequency of the outgoing photons.
-This splitting can not be obtained using standard macroscopic models for multi-level atoms.
-Our systematic approach is directed towards identifying the relevant variables to control these pathways in a more general setting, with potential applications in quantum control and engineering.
+This case provides the basic ingredients needed to describe non-linear and collective effects in an atomic ensemble---either ordered or disordered---where pair-wise interactions become prominent.
+The response of the system is seen to change as we transition between laser-dominated and dipole-dominated regimes.
+The transition is captured by the structure of the collective dressed states of the system, which are then used to characterize the photons scattered in this non-linear process.
+We show that the collective effects give way to self-seeding, a line-splitting in the atomic transitions,and a change of the emission rate of the outgoing photons.
+As a consequence, we identify conditions where the detailed structure of the electromagnetic response can not be obtained using standard macroscopic models.
+Our approach is directed towards identifying the relevant variables for controlling the collective response of an atomic ensemble via external electromagnetic fields with potential applications in quantum control and engineering.